layilin/SP23-33852/_texts/sc-page150.md

 [150]()

 - THIS tract secure, with hedges or of limes, [465]
-- Or bush citrons, or the shapely tree
+- Or bushy citrons, or the shapely tree
 - That glows at once with aromatic blooms,
 - And golden fruit mature.
 To these be join'd,
 - In comely neighbourhood, the cotton shrub;